pletfix/app/README.md

 ## Trouble Shooting

-Error: Your requirements could not be resolved to an installable set of packages.
+"Your requirements could not be resolved to an installable set of packages."

 ![Screenshot - Error Message](https://raw.githubusercontent.com/pletfix/app/master/resources/docs/screenshot_error.png)